Mathews County, Virginia: Sports, events

 Mathews County hosts the annual Tour De Chesapeake (due to its lack of hills except for the north section of the county near the Mathews-Gloucester border).
 The bicycling event is a benefit for the Chesapeake Bay Foundation.
 The community also sponsors Mathews Market Days, featuring local artists such as P. Buckley Moss.

 Mathews High School is known for success in several sports including Boy's and Girl's Crew Teams, Boys and Girls Cross Country, Volleyball, Wrestling, Softball, and Track and Field.
 The Mathews wrestling team won the 1990 and 1991 state championship, boys track won the 1969 and 1986 state championships, the Mathews baseball team won the state championship in 2004, and the volleyball team won two consecutive state championships in 2011 and 2012.
 The Mathews crew team has also won many championships for Mathews including the Stotesbury Cup.

 Notable people

 Captain Sally Tompkins was a Mathews County native.
 Gwynn's Island resident William B. Livermon Sr. appeared throughout the 1970s on television in religion segments as "The Circuit Rider".
-Mathews is also home to former NFL football player Stuart Anderson (football) of the Washington Redskins and baseball player Keith Atherton of the Minnesota Twins.
+Mathews is also home to former NFL football player Stuart Anderson of the Washington Redskins and baseball player Keith Atherton of the Minnesota Twins.

 Former Beatle John Lennon and his wife Yoko Ono once owned two historic waterfront estates in Mathews.